LeAsuker/Miku-Flavor/README.md

 # Miku-Flavor v0.6
 A self-installing rice for Debian-based Linux distributions based on Hatsune Miku.

+## Warning
+V0.6 is currently unstable and work-in-progress.
+I am reworking many features and adding more functionality.
+Download v0.5 if you want something that works out of the box.

 ## Introduction
 What has always bothered me about Linux ricing is that it is seen as something that is Arch-exclusive and often very difficult to do.
 Frankly, no. Every distribution that supports a DE can be riced, including beginner-friendly ones like Mint.